Ibrah-salama/MyReads/README.md

 * book: `<Object>` is the selected book.
 * shelf: `<String>` is the desired shelf to move the book to.
-* Used to update the book's status if the user wants to move the book to another shelf, used in Book.handleShelfOnChange()
+* Used to update the book's status if the user wants to move the book to another shelf, used in Book.updatedShelf()

 --------------------------------------------------------------------------------------------------------